 - Needs a few adjustments and initial setup to get great sounds

 I’m glad to find this Oscar Schmidt OG2CE acoustic-electric guitar a cheaper alternative to the Oscar Schmidt OG2CESM above.
 You’ll enjoy full acoustic resonance like the first product on this list since both of them are made of the solid spruce top combined with laminate Mahogany back and sides.

-Still, it’s a dreadnought guitar features die-cast tuners, chrome hardware, and a WT92 preamp system.
+Still, it’s a dreadnought guitar that features die-cast tuners, chrome hardware, and a WT92 preamp system.
 It also has a fully adjustable truss rod, should you find the need to make some adjustments on the neck.
 Additional specifications include rosewood fretboard and mahogany neck.

 - Action is nice and low to play easily